 The answer to this question depends in part on whether or not the footwear in question is worn only at work.
 A rule issued by OSHA in 2007 said if non-specialty, safety-toe protective footwear can be worn off the workplace, employers aren't required to pay for it.
 If the safety-toe protective footwear is a non-standard "specialty" item, such as nonskid shoes, the employer must pay for them.
 If employees are required by employers to keep non-specialty safety-toe protective footwear at the workplace, companies must pay for that footwear.
 If the safety-toe protective footwear is a non-standard "specialty" item, such as nonskid shoes, the employer must pay for them.
 OSHA also orders employers to pay for required footwear using metatarsal protection.
-In general, employers must provide PPE after the employer takes other necesprotective footwear must comply with any of the following consensus sary protective measures.
+In general, employers must provide PPE at no cost to their employees when the PPE is used to comply with OSHA standards.